google/WebFundamentals/src/content/en/updates/2019/05/model-viewer-ar.md

 ```

 This looks much the same as what I had in my earlier article.
 Notice the thing
 I've highlighted at the very end.
 That's the new attribute.

 ## Installing the new version

 If you're using `<model-viewer>` already, you're probably importing the component
-using the &lt;script> tags exactly
+using the `<script>` tags exactly
 [as shown in the documentation](https://googlewebcomponents.github.io/model-viewer/).
 We're continually making improvements.
 If you want to test new features before
 deliberately upgrading and deploying, you'll want to install a specific version